 Microchips also have a number of disadvantages:

-- They can trigger an infection at the implantation site.
+- They can cause an infection at the implantation site.

 - Some shelters may not scan chips because their scanners aren’t working or they’re too busy.